cleesmith/NiceGUI-primer/README.md

 ## 1. Install NiceGUI's documentation website for scraping

-To avoid bugging the nicegui.io online server, let's run the nicegui documenation website at: \
+To avoid disturbing the nicegui.io online server, let's run the nicegui documenation website at: \
 http://localhost:8080/ by doing the following:

 > By the way, this was a very thoughtful option for the NiceGUI project to offer, so why not use it.